wakedog/linux_scripts/README.md

 To use the security hardening script, follow these steps:

-Clone this repository to your local machine: git clone https://github.com/username/security-hardening-script.git
+Clone this repository to your local machine: git clone https://github.com/wakedog/linux_scripts/blob/main/linux_script.sh

-Navigate to the cloned repository: cd security-hardening-script
+Navigate to the cloned repository with cd (Change Directory)

-Make the script executable: chmod +x security-hardening.sh
+Make the script executable: chmod +x linux_script.sh

-Run the script as root or with sudo privileges: sudo ./security-hardening.sh
+Run the script as root or with sudo privileges: sudo ./linux_script.sh

 Resources